awsdocs/iam-user-guide/doc_source/using-service-linked-roles.md

    Use the role name, not the ARN, to refer to roles with the CLI commands\.
 For example, if a role has the following ARN: `arn:aws:iam::123456789012:role/myrole`, you refer to the role as **myrole**\.

 1. Because a service\-linked role cannot be deleted if it is being used or has associated resources, you must submit a deletion request\.
 That request can be denied if these conditions are not met\.
 You must capture the `deletion-task-id` from the response to check the status of the deletion task\.
-Type the following command to submit a service\-linked role deletion request:
+Enter the following command to submit a service\-linked role deletion request:

    ```
    aws iam [delete\-service\-linked\-role](https://docs.aws.amazon.com/cli/latest/reference/iam/delete-service-linked-role.html) --role-name role-name
    ```

-1. Type the following command to check the status of the deletion task:
+1. Enter the following command to check the status of the deletion task:

    ```
    aws iam [get\-service\-linked\-role\-deletion\-status](https://docs.aws.amazon.com/cli/latest/reference/iam/get-service-linked-role-deletion-status.html) --deletion-task-id deletion-task-id